MarcelQuirijnen/marcelquirijnen/README.md

 **MarcelQuirijnen/marcelquirijnen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 More about me:
-- 🌱 I’m currently learning to use AI as a developer and use it to improve my SMB financial skills
+- 🌱 Working with AI tools as a developer and use it to improve my SMB leads
+- Working on my E-commerce store and using [Clay AI]((https://www.clay.com/)) to improve the Outbound-based lead generation
-- 👯 I’m looking to collaborate on M&A related projects that require software development
+- 👯 I’m looking to collaborate on M&A related projects with an IT branch.